sorchowski/AVC2018/src/evaluate/README.md

-This directory holds test sketches for evaluating various components or products.
+This directory holds test sketches and programs for evaluating various components or products.